Internet Annoyances

 19. Facebook Pixel "The Facebook tracking pixel is almost never present on spam sites." - In other words, EAS gets penalized for not allowing Zuckerberg to track visitors.

-20. Number of External Outlinks "Spam sites are more likely to have abnormally high or low external outlinks." - In other words, EAS gets penalized for maintaining a link page.
+20. Number of External Outlinks "Spam sites are more likely to have abnormally high or low external outlinks." - In other words, EAS gets penalized for linking to related content and for strengthening the community.

-21. Number of Domains Linked-To "Spam sites are more likely to have abnormally high or low unique domains to which they link." - In other words, EAS gets penalized for mainly linking to other independent sites on the link page.
+21. Number of Domains Linked-To "Spam sites are more likely to have abnormally high or low unique domains to which they link." - In other words, EAS gets penalized for linking to friends and other independent sites, rather than to social media.

 22. Ratio of External Links to Content "Spam sites are more likely to have abnormal ratios of links to content." - In other words, EAS gets penalized for linking to related articles on friends' sites.

-24. Hyphens in Domain Name "Spam sites are more likely to use multiple hyphens in their domain name." - In other words, EAS gets penalized for an easier to read domain name that was fine 20 years ago and cannot be changed.
+24. Hyphens in Domain Name "Spam sites are more likely to use multiple hyphens in their domain name." - In other words, EAS gets penalized for a domain name that was fine 20 years ago and is impossible to change.

 Okay, Moz is not Google or a social network.
 They are not in a position to restrict the visibility of sites that are not their customers.
 But I suppose if Moz has such a set of criteria, the sites that decide about if and how EAS is found and how it is ranked may do it in a similar fashion.
-And even if they don't, as more and more sites are getting SEO and complying with the rules, this sets a precedence that may become a quasi-standard (like getting Google fonts and ads and removing all outgoing links).
+And even if they don't, as more and more sites are getting fucking SEO and complying with the rules, this sets a precedence that may become a quasi-standard (like getting Google fonts and ads and removing all outgoing links has sadly become one).

 Logged out means locked out